justinas2314/XOR-Encryption/README.md

 The longer the key and the more keys you use the safer the encryption will be.
 # Usage
 This is a Command Line Interface Application.
-It takes 2 or 3.
+It takes 2 or 3 arguments.
 `/directory/with/compiled/xor_encryption "/input/directory" "key" ["/output/directory"]`

 if the output directory is not specified